How to Read a Supplement Facts Panel (SFP)

 If the number of servings is “1” then the information in this particular Supplement Facts Panel applies to the entire package.
 An example of this would be a pouch of our Hair Care Liposomal, since each is a single serving.
 Skip to step 3 if you’re reviewing an SFP with 1 serving.

-If the number is more than 1 (Example: 30), then the information in this particular Supplement Facts Panel applies to just one serving.
-Proceed to step 2.
+If the number is more than 1 (Example: 30, like it is in this SFP), then the information in this particular Supplement Facts Panel applies to just one serving.
+The package will provide you with as many servings as stated.

 3. Amount Per Serving